KRoperUK/KRoperUK.github.io/_pages/hikes.md

 title: hikes
 permalink: /hikes/
 nav: true
-description: All the different hikes I have been on.
+description: all the different hikes I have been on
 display_categories: [trip]
 horizontal: false
 ---